At a glance

 What is average classroom roster size?

-There are 2 classrooms/homerooms per K3 – K4 with a maximum of 16 students; K5 – 8th grade with approximately 18 students in each
+There are 1 or 2 classrooms/homerooms per K3 – K4 with a maximum of 16 students; K5 – 8th grade with approximately 18 students in each

 classroom/homeroom.
 High school averages about 28 students per grade.